Last Updated on Apr 7, 2021

 That being said, Safari is inseparable from the iPhone’s ecosystem and gets connected to mostly all the applications, unluckily the Chrome browser can’t be set as the default browser when it comes to the iPhone.
 In spite of that, why not download the Chrome app and use it with other applications.
 Besides, we’ve also linked the post that will make it easier for beginners to use the Chrome App on iPhone, and iPad.

-Can I Make Chrome Default Browser on iPhone, iPad?
+Can I Make Chrome Default Browser App on iPhone, iPad?

-It’s a pleasure to announce that now iPhone lets you set the Chrome app as a default web browser.
+It’s a pleasure to announce that now iPhone lets your iPhone change the default browser to chrome.
 So the answer is Yes, with the newest iOS 14 or later and the latest Chrome app version, you can make Chrome default browser on iPhone.
 Here’s how to do it,

 - Be sure to update the Chrome app and iPhone to the latest version.